 Symptoms could even come and go so quickly that seniors might not realize they’ve had a stroke.

-We explain what happens during a TIA, symptoms and causes, and two reasons why these mini strokes are serious warnings for seniors – major stroke and vascular dementia.
+We explain what happens during a TIA, symptoms and causes, and two reasons why these mini strokes are severe warnings for seniors – major stroke and vascular dementia.

-During a mini stroke, the blood supply to the brain is briefly blocked.
-It’s basically a stroke that only lasts for a few minutes.
+During a mini-stroke, the blood supply to the brain is briefly blocked.
+It’s a stroke that only lasts for a few minutes.

 You won’t be able to tell if these symptoms are from a TIA or a major stroke, so if your older adult has these symptoms, immediately call 911 or go to the emergency room.